 Aside from the month of February when the Inca Trail is closed for maintenance (Machu Picchu remains open and can be visited by train), there are 500 permits available to start the trek on every day of the year.
 (Note that the total number of permits includes both trekkers and support staff including guides, porters, and cooks.
 The breakdown is approximately 200 trekkers and 300 staff.)
 In accordance with Inca Trail regulations, only licensed tour operators may purchase Inca Trail permits.
 Once bought, permits are not transferrable or refundable, so you must be certain of your dates before you book

 Contact a tour operator or travel agency to inquire about availability.
-You can also go to the official Ministry of Culture website:http://www.machupicchu.gob.pe/.
-Click on the tab “Consultas,” select a “Camino Inka” from the Centro Arqueologico drop down menu, and then the year (“Año”) and month (“Mes”).
+You can also go to the official Ministry of Culture website: https://www.machupicchu.gob.pe/.
+Click on the tab “Consultas,” select “Camino Inka” from the Centro Arqueologico drop down menu, and then the year (“Año”) and month (“Mes”).
 You’ll see up to the minute information about how many permits are available on specific dates.